How to Take SUNOSI

 Take with or without food

-SUNOSI comes in 75 mg and 150 mg tablets.
-If your doctor recommends starting with a 37.5 mg dose, you will need to split the 75 mg tablet in half.
-Always take SUNOSI exactly as prescribed.
+If your healthcare provider recommends starting with a 37.5-mg dose, you will need to split your SUNOSI 75-mg tablet in half.

 Do not take SUNOSI if you are taking, or have stopped taking within the past 14 days, a medicine used to treat depression called a monoamine oxidase inhibitor (MAOI).